rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 ### Http Block

 - In `http` block.
 The first directive to add is `keepalive_timeout`.
 The `keepalive_timeout` determines how many seconds a connection to the client should be kept open before it’s closed by Nginx.
 This directive should be lowered, as you don’t want idle connections sitting there for up to 75 seconds if they can be utilized by new clients.
 I have set mine to `15`.
-You can add this directive just above the `sendfile on;` directive. (✔️ Added on `global/http.conf`)
+You can add this directive just above the `sendfile on;` directive. (✔️ Already available in `global/limits.conf`)

 - For security reasons, you should uncomment the `server_tokens` directive and ensure it is set to `off`.
-This will disable emitting the Nginx version number in error messages and response headers. (✔️ Added on `global/http.conf`)
+This will disable emitting the Nginx version number in error messages and response headers. (✔️ Added in `global/http.conf`)